jinnycho/jinnycho-blog/src/writings/hobbies/woodworking/powertools101.md

 # Woodworking - Power Tools 101
-## 2023/11/09
+## 2023/11/23

 Finished my intro to woodworking class (specifically power tools) from [Makeville studio](https://makeville.com).
 I made a small cherry tree side table from scratch featuring bridle joints and a round top.
 In short, I loved it!
-Steve Ceraso, who was my instructor, was very friendly, and the studio itself was really well-furnished and organized.
+Steve, who was my instructor, was very friendly, and the studio itself was really well-furnished and organized.
 I'd like to write about some of the main tools and techniques I learned during this class.

-This is what I made:
+First of all, this is what I made:

 ![Powertool 1 alt ><](https://github.com/jinnycho/jinnycho.github.io/blob/main/src/assets/photos/powertool1.png?raw=true)